fl2ma/docs-csv-importer/docs/install/configure.md

 There are a few pieces of configuration required for the Firefly III CSV import tool.
 It depends on how you want to run the CSV importer:

-You will *always* need the URL / IP address of your Firefly III instance.

-Then, the choice is yours:
+The choice is yours:

-1. A Personal Access Token.
+1. A Personal Access Token + Firefly III URL.
 Use this method when you're the only one using the CSV importer and you're sure of its security.
-2. A Client ID.
+2. A Client ID + Firefly III URL.
 Use this method when you're the only one using the CSV importer, but you want extra confirmation before it'll work.
 3. *Nothing*, which is easiest to configure but requires some extra configuration during use.

 ## Configuration location